Evidence to Support Your Personal Injury Claim

 Most personal injury claims will begin by filing a claim with your insurance company.
 It is important to check with your insurers, both health and auto (if applicable), to determine what is covered.

-Our personal injury attorneys can review your policy with you and develop a strategy for recovering the compensation you need.
+Our personal injury attorneys can help you review and understand your insurance policy to develop a strategy for recovering the compensation you need.

 Records of All Communication